Skip links

 October 13, 2023

-The Psyche probe has left for the asteroid of the same name.
-The first M-type (metallic) asteroid to be observed up close.
+The Psyche probe has launched, bound for the asteroid of the same name.
+It will be the first M-type (metallic) asteroid to be observed up close.
 It will reach it in 2029.
-The heavy metals on Psyche are worth 10 thousand quadrillion dollars (Today the economy of our planet
+The heavy metals on Psyche are worth $10 trillion (today, our planet’s economy

 September 24, 2023